dgcfung/film-app-lifting-state/README.md

 You have the `filter` state on `FilmListing`, but you still need to make it actually change the UI.
 You're not going to move the `filter` state because this filter only affects the `FilmListing`, not any other parts of the app.

-Add a conditional in `FilmListing` so that if the `filter` state is set to `faves`, the listing only shows films in the faves array.
+Add a conditional in `FilmListing` so that if the `filter` state is set to `filter`, the listing only shows films in the faves array.
 Otherwise, it shows all films.

 Try it out - you should be able to add films to your favorites and view just your favorites list by clicking that tab.